loic-prieto/4xframework/4x-plugin-civilization/src/main/doc/cities.md

 the population.
 Education affects the lower bar of the active population.
 The more there is education investment, the higher the age at which the active population is drawn from.
 Health conditions affect the upper bar of the active population.
-Starting from age 60, people have to be supported.
+Starting from age 60, people have to be supported if not in the active labor market.